 But is it only spicy foods?
 Sadly, no. Depending on your personal genetics, health conditions and predispositions, almost any type of food can make your acne worse.
 Sometimes it’s spicy foods, but other times, it’s dairy.
 Yet some people get breakouts whenever they down a greasy, fat, chocolate cake.
 And some people can even get adverse reactions to some fruits and vegetables.

 It’s simple - just try to figure out if any food correlates with your sudden acne escalation.
 Experiment and see if it’s true or not.
-If the food does, indeed, makes your acne worse, then it’s best to avoid it.
+If the food does, indeed, make your acne worse, then it’s best to avoid it.
 If you’re dealing with a spicy food addiction… I hate to break it to myself, but I should really stop spanking my tongue so hard.
 If even giving up, or taking breaks from the suspected foods doesn’t help, however, you know what time it is.
 It’s doctor o’clock.